 The Fundamentals of Ecological Design

-Permaculture is a conscious, integrated design system that's based on ecological and sustainable principles.
-The goal is to create resource-efficient, cost-effective, productive human environments, while reducing our 'footprints' on the earth.
-Permaculture provides a framework for creating landscapes that mimic the patterns and relationships found in nature, which delivers diversity, stability, and resilience.
-Permaculture systems yield an abundance of shelter, water, energy and food, all to address local needs.
-Basic permaculture practices (see the full list of topics below) are examined, and looked at in relation to Finca Tierra's agroecology and agroforestry ongoing practices.
+Permaculture is a conscious, integrated design system based on ecological principles.
+It provides a framework for creating landscapes that mimic the patterns found in nature, which delivers diversity, stability, and resilience.
+Permaculture creates abundance of shelter, water, energy and food, to address local needs in an efficient, cost-effective and productive human environments; while reducing our 'footprints' on Earth.

 SOLD OUT - Summer: Sunday, July 30, 2017 – Sunday, August 13, 2017 * (This course is followed by an optional internship)

 Enrollment open - Fall: Sunday, November 12, 2017 – Sunday, November 26, 2017 * (PDC course only)